Brassiceae . . . . Cabbage family ("Crucifers")

 Barbarea intermedia . . .
 Intermediate-flowered Winter-cress

-Scattered on waste and cultivated ground
+Scattered on waste and cultivated ground; fruits <4 cm and fls <5.6 mm

 Barbarea vulgaris . . .
 Winter-cress

-Throughout BI, exc.
+Native throughout BI, exc.
 NW Sc, often in damp places; Stem leaves largely ovate, toothed

 Small-flowered Winter-cress (B. stricta) is similar, style on fruit <2mm, sepal tips hairy, scattered esp. in C En and Wa